JamieB92/milestone-project-one/README.md

  * I discovered this was because my image files were too large.
  * I resolved the issue by compressing the images and converting some to .webp files.

+* Unfixed bugs
+ * During testing on different mobile browsers I found that when viewing the site on safari mobile brower you have to hold you finger on the menu icon for a second before the drop down apears.
+ * This does not happen on the other mobile browsers I have tested the site on.
+This is a Safari issue with reading CSS
+ * In a noraml situation I would you JavaScript to create this function

 ### Validator Testing

 * HTML